 Learn about the history of the most important sites of Krakow's Old Town during an enjoyable walk with a professionally prepared audio guide.
 While strolling around Krakow's Main Square and its surrounding areas, listen to a recording rich in important facts, but also trivia and legends.

-Learn the history and functions of individual buildings of the Wawel Castle and the surrounding area during a pleasant walk with a professionally prepared audio guide.
+Learn the history of Wawel Hill and functions of individual buildings of the Wawel Castle and the surrounding area.
+Visit this symbol of Polish statehood during a pleasant walk with a professionally prepared audio guide.

 The Old Town is easily accessible by public transportation, taxis, and on foot from the main train station.